 Otherwise, you should check the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection website here to see if there are new restrictions as the situation is changing daily.

-Belgium has the dismal distinction of having the highest rate of deaths per million of population – 1,780 as of 22 January – in the world and more than 20,600 deaths since the pandemic began.
-It has the fourth-highest rate of infection in Europe behind the Croatia, Estonia and the Czech Republic.
+Belgium has the dismal distinction of having the highest rate of deaths per million of population – 1,905 as of 2 March – in the world and more than 21,500 deaths since the pandemic began.
+It has the fourth-highest rate of infection in Europe behind the Croatia, Estonia and the Czech Republic, with a total of 774,300 cases, or 6 percent of the population as been infected with COVID-19 as of 3 March.